Pishgu: Universal Path Prediction Network Architecture for Real-time Cyber-physical Edge Systems: Domain Analysis

 \section{Domain Analysis}

 Challenges and requirements found in path prediction are often domain-specific.
 The interactions and behaviors vary drastically from predicting a vehicle's path on a highway with hundreds of vehicles in a scene to predicting the path of a single pedestrian walking on a sidewalk with less than a dozen other people.
-A general model should be able to adapt across these domains.
-Thus, understanding each domain's characteristics is vital in designing a domain-agnostic path prediction model.
+A universal model should be able to adapt across these domains.
+Thus, understanding each domain's characteristics is vital for designing a universal path prediction architecture.
+Table \ref{tab:stat} highlights the complexities of various domains by presenting the number of subjects and samples available from widely adopted datasets in the respective domains.